-- Council acknowledges that Kensington Park is at capacity, and is looking to add to the active sport provision especially in the central/north area of the city.
-The council proposes provision of \$10m in this LTP for such an acquisition in Yr10 - 2.
+- 1. Await recommendations from Recreation Strategy before committing to fourth hockey turf development. - 2.
+Council acknowledges that Kensington Park is at capacity, and is looking to add to the active sport provision especially in the central/north area of the city.
+The council proposes provision of \$10m in this LTP for such an acquisition in Yr10 - 3.
 At Tikipunga field upgrades totaling \$640k are proposed for Yr2 along with the Football hub building feasibility \$50k.
-Proposed seed funding of \$450k for the Football Hub building at Tikipunga is in year 3 along with \$30k for sports lighting design, with installation the following year with funding of \$620k - 3.
+Proposed seed funding of \$450k for the Football Hub building at Tikipunga is in year 3 along with \$30k for sports lighting design, with installation the following year with funding of \$620k - 4.
 Council currently proposes funding for a new urban park in Yr10.
-If the opportunity arises earlier Council may need to bring this forward - 4.
+If the opportunity arises earlier Council may need to bring this forward - 5.
 Old Boys Marist requested \$500k to assist with their relocation from Okara Park to Pohe Island.
-Council already has a grant commitment of \$450k this financial year that will be carried forward. - 5.
+Council already has a grant commitment of \$450k this financial year that will be carried forward. - 6.
 Proposed funding for lights at Fishbone Park (Otangarei Sportspark), is provided in years 5 and 6, \$10k and \$290k respectively.
-Drainage works at Central Reserve Otangarei are proposed in year 6, and Toilets at Fishbone Park Yr1 - 6.
+Drainage works at Central Reserve Otangarei are proposed in year 6, and Toilets at Fishbone Park Yr1 - 7.
 A hard-court development at Oakura is proposed for years 7 and 8 with funding of \$30k and \$170K respectively.
 This project can be swapped with Hard Court to Multi-Court Yr4 and Yr5.
-The location of the Hard Court to Multi-Court can be considered as part of the Recreation Strategy - 7.
+The location of the Hard Court to Multi-Court can be considered as part of the Recreation Strategy - 8.
 Primary drainage work for Ngunguru football fields is proposed for year 5

-Reguests relating to projects not currently included in the draft Long Term Plan 2018-2028:
+Requests relating to projects not currently included in the draft Long Term Plan 2018-2028: